 One key advantage which IVAs have over bankruptcy is that you will be able to retain your assets – including your property if you are a homeowner.
 With a self-employed IVA, you can still keep all of your assets in the vast majority of cases, but there are a few exceptions you should consider.

-IVAs were originally designed with business-owners in mind, so it makes sense that this solution for repaying your debts disrupts trading far less than bankruptcy would.
-Nonetheless, there are instances where a few assets might need to be sold.Get Started
+IVAs were originally designed with business owners in mind, so it makes sense that this solution for repaying your debts disrupts trading far less than bankruptcy would.
+Nonetheless, there are instances where a few assets might need to be sold.Get debt help today

 Your creditors are likely to make a far better return on what they leant you if your business continues to operate.
 For this to happen, of course, you will need to retain the tools, equipment, vehicles, or technology associated with the business, and will not be required to relinquish any of these assets.
 In a few cases, you may be asked to replace very valuable work-related assets with less expensive ones, and pay the difference towards your IVA.

 For example, if your business requires you to travel, and you currently own a valuable luxury car, you might be asked to replace it with a practical, inexpensive alternative.
 Even if you are asked to replace a business-related asset or to, you will never be asked to forego something which is necessary for your business to function.